PMP Exam Passing Score – Part II

 Let me share a small incident with you.

-A few months ago, I was conducting a 4 day classroom training for PMP exam preparation.
+A few months ago, I was conducting a 4 day classroom training.
 On the last day, I invited an old colleague.
-I requested him to share his PMP exam experience with the class.
+I requested him to share his PMP experience with the class.
 He shared many useful tips with the students.
 During his discourse, he touched upon the topic of PMP certification passing score.
 He categorically said that the students should target at least 80% in the PMP practice tests before taking the exam.
 Naturally, the students got curious about the 80% figure.
 We ended up having a lively & animated discussion on this topic.

 Let us determine our own PMP Exam passing score.

 Our Own PMP Exam Passing Score